RHFieldProductManagement/multi-virt-ocp/README.md

 The authenticity of host 'node06.pemlab.rdu2.redhat.com (10.11.173.26)' can't be established.
 ECDSA key fingerprint is SHA256:inctUkcIO4uQYRe5pt3dS8KFfDddZKlovKFnjMQv0JY.
-Are you sure you want to continue connecting (yes/no/[fingerprint])? yes /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys root@node06.pemlab.rdu2.redhat.com's password:
+Are you sure you want to continue connecting (yes/no/[fingerprint])? yes /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are … …already installed
+/usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to … …install the new keys root@node06.pemlab.rdu2.redhat.com's password:

 Number of key(s) added: 1